aleph2c/miros/doc/interactingcharts.rst

 to use mutexes, semaphores, monitors, or other such troublesome mechanisms at the application level".

+Many of the concurrency ideas come from the 1960's when it was very unlikely that a software developer would write code which would run on two or more processors at the same time.
+Multitasking was invented to break problems apart into threads (also called tasks) of operation to decouple designs.
+Each thread was intended to provide the illusion, that any code running within it, was running in its own processor.

+Things became extremely complicated when a designer needed to share resources between two different threads, or when one thread had to operate with greater access to the processor than another thread.
+To manage this complexity, preemptive multitasking was invented.
+Preemption in this context means that one thread of a higher priority can interrupt another causing it to store its state, then take over the processor's time until it was done, then reconstruct the state of the lower priority thread so it could run without knowing that it hadn't been running the whole time.
+Because this was such a daunting task, completely dependent upon the hardware, it was managed within it's own software (which had to be invented) called a real time operating system.

+Real time operating systems would also have to manage how shared variables were shared between tasks.
+Shared variables that weren't protected by the operating system were like super-globals that acted as little time bombs.
+A corruption might not happen until all of your threads happen to find the right beat; where they all wrote to the same variable at the same time.
+So an unprotected variable might not be corrupted until 10 months after you have turned on your system, when your part is floating on it's way to Saturn.
+Good luck getting to the bottom of that problem.

+So when you read, "race conditions, deadlocks, priority inversions, starvations and nondeterminism" in his quote, just see them as billion dollar problems pulled from the zoology of pain, on which careers have been waisted.
+[I'm feeling the pain right now, watching my neovim editor lock-up while trying to copy text.]

 So a lot of the ideas related to concurrency haven't worked, yet they haven't been dropped either.
 They continue to be cargo-cult-ed into our present from the 1960's by well meaning instructors who are just teaching what they have